-The Striped Bass Association (SBA) was formed on 24 June 2009 (formerly the Striped Bass Angler's Association of Nova Scotia).
+The Striped Bass Association (SBA) was formed on 24 June 2009.
 The SBA is dedicated to raising awareness and helping to conserve striped bass populations, while representing angler's, fisher's, and community views on issues such as fishing permits, population size, recreational fishing, and more.
 The SBA provides a conduit for information flow with Department of Fisheries and Oceans Canada (DFO) in areas of striped bass regulations, conservation, and sport fishing practices.

 The main objectives of SBA are:

-1. To develop an association of striped bass anglers, commercial fishers, and community members dedicated to conserving the striped bass population and its habitat in the Maritimes.
+1. To develop an association of striped bass anglers, commercial fishers, and community members dedicated to conserving the striped bass population and its habitat in the Maritime Provinces.

-2. To provide a forum for members to discuss issues affecting striped bass in the Maritimes.
+2. To provide a forum for members to discuss issues affecting striped bass in the Maritime Provinces.